Chun5/works/index.rst

 - Notepad++

+DITA TOO: a component content management (DITA CCMS) and content automation platform.
+It’s your end-to-end solution for producing, managing, and publishing product content: technical documentation, training materials, marketing collateral, sales proposals, and more.

+Version control: SVN, GIT

-  2) Visual Studio Code: a code editor redefined/optimized for building/debugging Apps.
+Visual Studio Code: a code editor redefined/optimized for building/debugging Apps.

-  3) Document Type Definition (DTD) template: define/control topics' structure/style.
+Document Type Definition (DTD) template: define/control topics' structure/style.

+Confluence: Create, collaborate, and organize all your work in one place.
+Confluence is a team workspace where knowledge and collaboration meet.